 There's no single test that can diagnose dyslexia.
 A number of factors are considered, such as:

 - Questionnaires.
-The doctor may have your child, family members or teachers answer written questions.
+The provider may have your child, caregivers or teachers complete questionnaires.
 Your child may be asked to take tests to identify reading and language abilities.

 - Vision, hearing and brain (neurological) tests.
-These can help determine whether another disorder may be causing or adding to your child's poor reading ability.
+These can help determine whether another disorder may be causing or adding to your child's difficulty reading.

-- Psychological testing.
-The doctor may ask you and your child questions to better understand your child's mental health.
+- Psychological evaluation.
+The provider may ask you and your child questions to better understand your child's mental health.
 This can help determine whether social problems, anxiety or depression may be limiting your child's abilities.

-- Testing reading and other academic skills.
+- Tests for reading and other academic skills.
 Your child may take a set of educational tests and have the process and quality of reading skills analyzed by a reading expert.

 Teachers may use techniques involving hearing, vision and touch to improve reading skills.
 Helping a child use several senses to learn — for example, listening to a taped lesson and tracing with a finger the shape of the letters used and the words spoken — can help in processing the information.